-- I discovered Agile, took a course on DSDM (Dynamic System Development Method) and started to apply the learning in my work (pretty much started to talk to the software users and figure out why adoption was only 35%, created new features, went for short releases, with less functionality instead of waiting for 6 months for one big release and worked closer with the vendor on requirements versus sending them tenfolds pages of change requests that made no sense whatsoever for the user).
+- I discovered Agile, took a course on DSDM (Dynamic System Development Method) and started to apply the learning in my work (pretty much started to talk to the software users and figure out why adoption was only 35%, created new features, went for short releases, with less functionality instead of waiting for 6 months for one big release and worked closely with the vendor on requirements versus sending them tenfolds pages of change requests that made no sense whatsoever for the user).

-- I went snowboarding 4 weeks during that year 🙂 I think that gave me energy to do everything else.
+- I went snowboarding 4 weeks during that year 🙂 I think that gave me the energy to do everything else.

-- I did an army bootcamp (CrossFit), which was tons of fun (and tons of pain).
+- I did an army boot camp (CrossFit), which was tons of fun (and tons of pain).

 - I started working on Work in Startups, which back then was owned by a very good friend.